 Attribute values are copied from the parent feature to the new segments.
 Attribute values constrained by attribute domains are determined by the domain Split Policy defined by the source geodatabase.

-To split a feature, click Split , select the feature, construct the cutting line across the feature using the tools on the construction toolbar, and click Finish.
+To split a feature, click Split , select the feature, create the cutting line across the feature using the tools on the construction toolbar, and click Finish.
 To create a hole, create a closed polyline in the feature.

 - On the Edit tab in the Features group, click Modify .

 - Expand Divide and click Split .

 - To split editable features without selecting them, check Allow splitting without a selection in the pane and proceed to step 6.

 - In the pane, click Active Select , and select the feature you want to split.

 The selection appears as a list in the pane, and the construction toolbar appears at the bottom of the map.

 - To refine your selection, right-click a feature in the list and use the following commands on the context menu:

 - Flash —Flashes the selected features in the map.